facebook/react-native-website/docs/textinput.md

 ### `onChangeText`

 Callback that is called when the text input's text changes.
-Changed text is passed as an argument to the callback handler.
+Changed text is passed as a single string argument to the callback handler.

 | Type     | Required |
 | -------- | -------- |